Hybrid tilapia: Production

 The Maonan Tilapia Aquaculture Park (with an area of 30100 ha) produced 220000 tonnes of tilapia annually for 286000 tonnes of aquafeed.
 Farmed tilapia consists of 90% of desert-based aquaculture production in Egypt.

-Red tilapia are said to be preferred by consumers as their red coloration is appealing, as they resemble red colored marine fish such as coral cod (Epinephelinae) or rockfish (Sebastinae) which are highly valued.
+Red tilapia are said to be preferred by consumers as their red coloration is appealing, as they resemble red colored marine fish such as coral cod (Epinephelidae) or rockfish (Sebastinae) which are highly valued.
 Additionally the flavor of their meat is less "off" or muddy-flavored when raised in saltwater, which is possible with hybrids descended from O. mossambicus.
 The FDA outlaws the sale of steroid-treated tilapia in the United States.
 SeafoodWatch (a program maintained by the Monterey Bay Aquarium) deems hybrid red tilapia raised in "indoor recirculating tanks with wastewater treatment" as a "Best Choice" seafood option, while those raised in outdoor ponds are rated as a "Good Alternative".

 A tilapia fillet represents about 30% of the fish, with the rest typically not consumed by humans.
 Collagen can be extracted from tilapia skin, which is used in the cosmetics and pharmaceutical industries.

 Environmental impact

 Many Oreochromis species has been introduced to countries around the world, where they regularly establish breeding populations in suitable habitats (tropical and subtropical waterways with adequate salinity).
 The majority of species were transplanted to different areas relatively close to their native territory (i;e to other African countries), with comparatively few species being introduced to Asian and Neotropical waterways, including Taiwan red tilapia.
 O. mossambicus is claimed to represent the "earliest international movements of tilapiine cichlids", with a recorded appearance in Java from before 1939 (local name: mujair, taken from Mbah Moedjair's name).

 Tilapia (reported as O. mossambicus) are on the IUCN's list of the 100 Worst Alien/Invasive Species in the World.
 Originally introduced as a protein source for impoverished rural communities, to improve fishery stocks, to provide live bait for tuna fishing, as a biocontrol agent to control aquatic weeds and mosquitoes, and for aquaculture, various tilapia species have since been naturalized in waterways of the Indo-Pacific and Neotropical regions.
 In the United States, tilapia of both wild species and hybrids are well recorded as being established, especially in the Southern states, Hawai'i, Puerto Rico, and Guam-Saipan.
+Red hybrids are common in Southeast Asian countries, such as Singapore.
 Overall, tilapia have been introduced to 85 countries as of 2013; in 58% of these countries tilapias are established, and cause adverse ecological effects in 14%.